 Think about it.
 Do you really want little bits of twigs and sticks passing through the soft lining of your gut?
 Just envision one of those sharp pieces of popcorn that get stuck in your teeth making its way through your intestinal tract.
 Ouch.

 Fruits and vegetables are a much more gentle way to get your fiber!

 Now that I’ve debunked the fiber myth, let’s take a look at one of my main reasons for giving up grains:

 Besides being a damaging source of roughage, grains also contain harmful and toxic anti-nutrients.

 I’ve mentioned lectins already, but grains also contain a couple of other anti-nutrients called gluten and phytates.
 While lectins are responsible for leaky gut and inflammation in the body, gluten and phytates are pretty nasty too.
 Gluten is a real troublemaker that can lead to thyroid issues, compromised vitamin D3 and calcium levels, and even bone defects.
 Phytates help to make minerals bio-unavailable so that you’re not actually getting all the goodness out of the nutrients you’re eating.

 Now the question is, will one serving of couscous once in a while really hurt you?
 Is a whole grain sandwich really that bad?

 You’re the only one who can answer that, by paying attention to how eating these things makes you feel, but I’m of the belief that if something is even a little bit bad for you then it should be removed from your diet.

-PS–Did you hear about the BRAND NEW 21 Day Knockout going on in May?
-It’s a fantastic new program where we will be creating new healthy habits of eating right all day long!
-Click here to join me
+PS–Did you hear about the Hot Melt 30?
+It’s a fantastic program where we will be creating new healthy habits of eating right all day long!
+Click here to check it out!